 E-commerce, engineering, and real estate apps are bright examples of the applications with marker-based technology.
 Sometimes, it is also used for developing video games, specifically, games for kids that animate particular static pictures.

 Virtual reality is getting more real than ever before.
 Would you like to be among the first who benefit from it?
 Take a look at this!
-How Virtual Reality can Affect your Business
+Virtual Reality App Development Cost

 For better understanding, let's consider an example.
 Imagine that you develop an app that draws funny hats for pets - dogs and cats.
 That is, when you turn on the cam and direct the phone at your four-legged friend, you can see it in a nice hat of any shape and color.